hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 ![TM Trim][]

-After determining the task sizes you will have the option to trim the tasks to the extend of your mapping area.
+After determining the task sizes you will have the option to trim the tasks to the extent of your mapping area.
 If you simply click on `Trim` then you skip all task squares which do not contain the mapping area

 ![TM Trim coarse][]

-If you check the box about trimming to the exact area before clicking on `Trim` then you obtain arbitrary task shapes at the fringe
+If you check the box about trimming to the exact area before clicking on `Trim` then you obtain arbitrary task shapes at the fringe.

 ![TM Trim fine][]